Experimental High Energy Particle Physics

 Robert Kraemer (Emeritus)

-Our faculty currently work on the energy frontier with the CMS experiment at the LHC (near Geneva, Switzerland) and the CDF experiment at Fermilab (near Chicago, Illinois), and on precision charm physics with the BESIII experiment at IHEP (Beijing, China).
-We are active in all aspects of our collaborations, playing significant roles in detector construction, software infrastructure, physics analysis, and collaboration management.
-Recently, members of the CMU HEP group have been involved in the first observation of Bs meson oscillations, precision measurements of weak charm decays, and construction of the CMS experiment at the LHC.
+Our faculty currently work on the energy frontier with the CMS experiment at the large Hadron Collider (LHC) near Geneva, Switzerland, and on precision charm physics with the BESIII experiment at IHEP in Beijing, China as well as the Be experiment at KEK in Japan.
+We are also still involved in the CDF experiment at Fermilab near Chicago, Illinois.
+Our group is active in various aspects of our collaborations, playing significant roles in detector construction, software infrastructure, physics analysis, and collaboration management.
+Recently, members of the CMU HEP group have been involved in the first observation of Bs meson oscillations, precision measurements of weak charm decays, construction of the CMS experiment at the LHC as well as CMS data analyses.

 Member Research Thrusts

 Briere studies heavy quarks produced at electron-positron colliders.
-Current efforts include work with the new BESIII detector in Beijing, and continued analysis of CLEO-c data; both focus on the charm quark.
-The main physics topic being pursued is weak decay "flavor physics", studied with D meson pairs containing one charm quark each.
+Current efforts include ongoing work with the BESIII detector in Beijing, and preparations for data-taking with BelleII in Japan.
+The main physics thrust is weak decay "flavor physics" based on decays of D and B mesons, which contain the heavy quark types (flavors) charm and bottom, respectively.
+Their decays allow studies of CP violation and other rare phenomena used to search for hints of new physics.
 His other contributions to experiments include drift-chamber calibration and simulation, analysis tools, and various management roles.

 Ferguson's research interests are in experimental high-energy particle physics and, in particular, the use of electron-positron and proton-proton colliding beam accelerators.
 A member of the Compact Muon Solenoid (CMS) collaboration, which has constructed a massive detector for the Large Hadron Collider (LHC).
 The LHC is a 14 TeV proton-proton colliding beam accelerator, situated at the European accelerator center, CERN, in Geneva, Switzerland.
-With the detector, we hope to discover not only the Higgs boson of the Standard Model, but entirely new families of particles predicted by various theories.
+Since beginning to run in 2010, the LHC has reached 8 TeV in center-of-mass energy and is already close to its design intensity.
+The best-known result from the LHC so far is the discovery of the Standard Model Higgs boson in 2012 by the CMS and ATLAS experiments.
+In the future, we hope to discover entirely new families of particles beyond the Standard Model, such as supersymmetry.

 Paulini studies questions connecting particle physics phenomena to issues relevant to cosmology.
 One of those questions concerns the fact that our visible universe exhibits a predominance of matter over antimatter.
 A process in particle physics called CP violation is considered relevant for breaking the symmetry between matter and anti-matter particles.
-Paulini studies CP violation in mesons containing b-quarks with the CDF experiment at Fermilab.
+Paulini has studied CP violation in mesons containing b-quarks with the CDF experiment at Fermilab.
 Another question concerns the nature of dark matter that makes up about one quarter of the content of the universe.
-Paulini searches for the production of dark matter particles with the CMS experiment at CERN.
+Paulini currently searches for the production of dark matter particles with the CMS experiment at CERN.
+He is in particular interested in supersymmetric models involving the decay of dark matter particles to photons in the final state.

 Russ's research centers on heavy quark physics at CDF and CMS, as well as particle astrophysics studies of ultra-high energy neutrino sources, e.g., Active Galactic Nuclei.
 At CDF Russ is involve in B-physics and Quarkonium studies.
 These lead naturally into similar physics studies in the early running at CMS.
 Later Russ will work on Exotic searches for New Physics, using muons as probes.
 The neutrino work is now at the prototype stage and will develop over the next several years.